blueOkiris/FightKey/README.md

  - pico - Code to upload to the pico within the Fight Key

- - model - model for the 3D printed case for the Fight Key
+ - enclosure - model for the 3D printed case for the Fight Key